meta-llama/llama-recipes/inference/hf-text-generation-inference/README.md

 ## Step 0: Merging the weights (Only required if LoRA method was used)

-In case the model was fine tuned with LoRA mehtod we need to merge the weights of the base model with the adapter weight.
+In case the model was fine tuned with LoRA method we need to merge the weights of the base model with the adapter weight.
 For this we can use the script `merge_lora_weights.py` which is located in the same folder as this README file.

 The script takes the base model, the peft weight folder as well as an output as arguments: